Meriwether & Tharp, LLC

 Dependency Exemptions & Child Tax Credit

-How do Child Support Payments Affect the Dependency Exemption & Child Tax Credit?
+How Do Child Support Payments Affect Taxes?

 M&T Practice Pointer